mc-usana/amazon-q/README.md

 Visit `http://localhost:3000` to test locally.

 **Note**: Your Amplify app will auto-deploy when changes are committed to the main branch.

+**Production Security**: For production deployments, remove `http://localhost:3000` from the `DeveloperOrigins` parameter in your CloudFormation stack to prevent local development access.

 ## Reference Architecture